zhwa/mlir-example/book/Chapter-03-Compilation-Infrastructure.md

 6. Deploy library to servers
 7. Servers load library and call functions—no compilation

-**Triton compiler** (despite being "JIT" in spirit):
-1. Parse Triton Python code to IR
-2. Lower to LLVM IR
-3. Generate PTX (NVIDIA) or AMDGPU code
-4. Pass to GPU driver for final compilation
-5. Cache compiled kernels on disk
-6. Reuse cached kernels across runs
+Triton compiler, despite being "JIT" in spirit, follows a similar AOT pattern: it parses Triton Python code to IR, lowers to LLVM IR, generates PTX (NVIDIA) or AMDGPU code, passes the code to the GPU driver for final compilation, caches the compiled kernels on disk, and reuses those cached kernels across runs.
 Even systems with "JIT" in their name ultimately do AOT compilation—they just do it lazily on first use, then cache the results.

 ### The Right Tool for the Job

 Think of ExecutionEngine as **scaffolding**—temporary infrastructure that supports development but isn't part of the final product.
 You wouldn't ship a building with scaffolding still attached, and you shouldn't ship a production service with ExecutionEngine embedded.

-For this book, we use ExecutionEngine because:
-1. It simplifies learning—focus on IR, not build systems
-2. Enables rapid experimentation—change code, test immediately
-3. Makes Python integration trivial—no linking or loading complexity
+For this book, we use ExecutionEngine for three pragmatic reasons.
+It simplifies learning by letting us focus on IR rather than build systems.
+It enables rapid experimentation—we can change code and test immediately without rebuild cycles.
+It makes Python integration trivial, avoiding the complexity of linking and loading compiled libraries.

-But as we progress toward production-grade systems (Chapters 14-16 on GPT serving), we'll discuss how real deployments work: compile MLIR to object files, link to create libraries, deploy statically compiled binaries.
+But as we progress toward production-grade systems—particularly in Chapters 13-14 when we build GPT inference engines—we'll see how real deployments work: compile MLIR to object files, link to create libraries, and deploy statically compiled binaries for predictable latency and minimal memory overhead.

 ## 3.3 The Pass Infrastructure: Orchestrating Transformations